-The pandemic of COVID-19 has delayed adoption of our technology by potential customers who temporarily shut down their workforce and supply chain based in China, and who continue to evaluate their future prospects and business models, including partnerships with us.
+The COVID-19 pandemic has delayed adoption of our technology by potential customers who have experienced workforce and supply chain disruptions, and who continue to evaluate their future prospects and business models, including partnerships with us.
 For example, in one case, the pandemic delayed the spring launch of a new product that incorporates our technology.
 Further delays in this or other products could result from the ongoing pandemic.
 These changes are due in part to changes in how business is conducted as a result of the pandemic, including state executive orders, local shelter-in-place orders, government-imposed quarantines and work-from-home policies in China, the United States, and elsewhere.
 We have implemented work-from-home policies for our employees that will likely be in place through the end of the year and possibly longer.
-The effects of state executive orders, local shelter-in-place orders, government-imposed quarantines cult negatively impact productivity, disrupt our research and development or other operations, and delay the planned launch of our customers' new products that incorporate our technology, the magnitude of which will depend, in part, on the length and severity of the continuing restrictions and other limitations on our ability to conduct our business in the ordinary course.
-Due to the continuing developments and fluidity of this situation, the magnitude and duration of the pandemic and its impact on our operations and liquidity are still uncertain as of the date of this report.
+The effects of state executive orders, local shelter-in-place orders, government-imposed quarantines and our work-from-home policies could negatively impact productivity, disrupt our research and development or other operations, and delay the planned launch of our customers' new products that incorporate our technology, the magnitude of which will depend, in part, on the length and severity of the continuing restrictions and other limitations on our ability to conduct our business in the ordinary course.
+Several vaccines have been approved for use since the fourth quarter of 2020, with vaccination rates increasing through early 2021.
+Several new variants of COVID-19 have emerged including the "delta" variant, which is now widespread, and are reported by health authorities to be more transmissible than other variants.
+Vaccines approved to date have lower efficacy in combating the transmission of some of these new variants, though vaccines appear to protect against severe illness.
+Due to the continuing developments and fluidity of this situation, the magnitude and duration of the pandemic and its impact on our operations and liquidity are still uncertain as of the date of thi